 For a thriving area that’s a little more removed from the tourists, Midtown is a great choice.
 It’s home to an excellent selection of new condos and upscale apartments.
 Nashville staples like Patterson House are here.
 Walking to Division and Demonbreun Streets for some of the most famous music studios in the country is easy.
 It’s a dynamic section of the city.

 If apartment or condo living isn’t your style and the thought of bars open until 3 am isn’t appealing, some of Nashville’s quieter areas could be a great choice.

-Sylvan Park was cool before Nashville itself was.
-The neighborhood located just off Charlotte and west of downtown features charming cottage style homes with sidewalks and popular eateries like Star Bagel, Nashville’s oldest and only locally owned bagel shop and bakery.
-McCabe Park offers golf, greenways, and a brand new community center while The Produce Place continues to offer organic produce and local foods.
+Sylvan Park was cool before Nashville was the “It” city it’s known as today.
+This neighborhood is located just off Charlotte and west of downtown.
+It features charming cottage-style homes with sidewalks and popular eateries.
+These include Star Bagel, Nashville’s oldest locally owned bagel shop and bakery.
+McCabe Park offers golf, greenways and a brand new community center.
+The Produce Place continues to offer organic produce and local foods.

 12 South is a thriving area with lots of local restaurants and little shops.
 It’s anchored by Sevier Park, a small green area located centrally and home to a weekly farmer’s market and plenty of festivals in the spring, summer, and fall.
-With charming, single-family homes lining the side streets of the connecting road 12th Ave S. and plenty of sidewalks from Belmont to nearly downtown, it has a lot to offer.
+These include the popular Sevier Park Fest in May.
+With charming, single-family homes lining the side streets of the connecting road 12th Ave S. and plenty of sidewalks from Belmont to nearly downtown, the picturesque neighborhood has a lot to offer.

 For a Little of Everything